 "I often think of that rare fulfilling joy when I am in the presence of some wonderful alignment of events.
 Where the light, the colour, the shapes and the balance all interlock so beautifully that I feel overwhelmed by the wonder of it."
 Charlie Waite

-It is seven years since our first exhibition of Charlie Waite's photographs and in the intervening time he has become one of our best-selling artists.
+It is ten years since our first exhibition of Charlie Waite's photographs and in the intervening time he has become one of our best-selling artists.
 As one of Britain's most collected landscape photographers, the enduring appeal of his photographs is in their celebration of traditional notions of beauty, each one a tour de force of spectacular lighting, resplendent clouds or glittering light on water.
 Waite's photographs allow us to stop and applaud the ephemeral beauty of our natural world.

 It is a pleasure to represent an artist who believes and understands that beauty is good for us, and reminds us of our need to feel more connected to nature.
 I have always regarded Waite's photographs as the perfect antidote to the bleak realism and sombre concerns of much contemporary photography.
 His works belong more to the Romantic tradition of the 1850s when landscapes were celebrated for capturing a 'mirror of nature', and beauty in the landscape was presented as a refuge from the continuous busyness of modern life.